 The Lenovo IdeaPad 5 is thin and light, making it easy to carry around.
 Its power adapter is also compact and fits into most bags.

 The Lenovo IdeaPad 5's serviceability is okay.
 To access the internals, you only have to remove a couple of T5 Torx screws and unclip the bottom panel.
-There's a slot for a 2.5 inch SATA drive, but there isn't a mounting cable in the box, so you have to find a third-party cable.
-Also, only models with a 45Wh or 57Wh battery have a 2.5 inch storage slot.
+There's a slot for a 2.5-inch SATA drive, but there isn't a mounting cable in the box, so you have to find a third-party cable.
+Also, only models with a 45Wh or 57Wh battery have a 2.5-inch storage slot.
 If you don't need additional storage space, you can get a model with a larger 70Wh battery.
-Lenovo provides a repair manual online, which you can see here.
-Opening the laptop or changing the hardware may void the manufacturer's warranty.

 Note: Some models have a barrel plug power connector instead of USB-C. The wattage can also vary depending on the model and region (outside North America); some are 45W, while others are 95W.